A complete framework for Duke Elder exam preparation

 Fundus photograph of a patient with retinoblastoma.
 By Tero Kivelä, CC BY 2.5.

-• Arises from Photoreceptor cells
+• Arises from photoreceptor cells

-• Associated with RB1 mutation on Ch13.
+• Associated with RB1 mutation on chromosome 13.

 • Histopathology classically shows Flexner rosettes